 and is soon recognizable as a mountain.
 It is easy to image the pioneers

 being extremely impressed and fixated on the easternmost high sentinel of the Rockies as their ox-wagons slowly plodded towards it.

 Three major options are available for those who want to reach the summit of Pikes Peak.
-The auto road, mostly upaved gravel, is still easily negotiable by any passenger car that pays the toll--just remember to keep it in low gear on the way down.
+The paved auto road is steep and curvy, but still easily negotiable by any passenger car that pays the toll--just remember to keep it in low gear on the way down.
 A cog railway chugs up from Manitou Springs for those who don't even want to drive.
 The most popular trail on the peak is the Barr Trail, an 11-mile path with a 7500-foot elevation gain that is usually done over the course of two or three days.
 It begins near the cog railway terminal in Manitou Springs.
 Just remember that most peak-bagging quests don't count an ascent unless you also climb down as well, leaving the railway off-limits as a downhill shortcut for the purist hikers who make their way up the Barr Trail.